HabitatFramework/UserGuide/interface/interface.rst

 	.. note::
 		If the 'Preferred GIS' option is altered, this field must also be updated.

+Minimum auto zoom size
+	The minimum auto zoom size to use whenever zoom to selection is clicked or when the INCID selection is changed in the interface and auto zoom is active.

 Export Default Directory
 	Enables MapInfo users to set a default destination folder path for new GIS layers when performing an export (see :ref:`export_window` for more details).
 A different path to the default can also be selected during the export process.